whatisnuclear/website/thorium.md

 layout: default
 title: "What is thorium?"
 category: physics
+description: >
-description: A discussion of the Thorium nuclear fuel cycle for nuclear reactors.
+  A discussion of the Thorium nuclear fuel cycle for nuclear reactors.
 How is it different from Uranium?
 What's so good about it?
 What are its downsides?
 author: nick
+categories:
+  - deep dive
 byline: true
 date: 2012-02-19
 last_modified_at: 2024-06-02